daniele-andriani-io/infomaniak-email-admin-app/README.md

 ## List of improvements I would like to add in the future

 * give the option to add a description to an alias to know for which service/website it has been used
-* add the option to generate a random name alias
 * add the option to create new email address
 * add search function to all pages